Why Compression Thinking?

-Business needs a new concept of itself.
-Perhaps we can call it Compression Thinking.
+Business needs a revolution, a whole new paradigm.
+Let’s call it Compression Thinking.

 Compression Thinking vs. Commercial Thinking

-Compression Thinking conflicts with today’s commercial thinking, as shown by a few contrasts in Figure 1.
+Compression Thinking conflicts with today’s commercial thinking, as shown in Figure 1.
 However, we all live in today’s world, not tomorrow’s world.
-Doing almost anything in today’s money dependent society violates some concepts of Compression Thinking.
-We have to learn, test, and practice ideas that seem strange at first, all while navigating conflicts with conventional business.
+At every turn, Commercial Thinking violates Compression Thinking.
+Getting from here to there has to navigate these conflicts.

-The stark comparisons in Figure 1 may make you gasp.
+Figure 1 may make you gasp.
 But please go on.
-This Guide is intended to help business managers reflect deeply on how to adapt to a world in chaotic change.
-Weave Compression Thinking into your own evolving worldview.
+Reflect deeply on how to adapt to Compression Thinking.

 Type 1 Problems – In The Box